-We ask all parents and carers to work with us to balance the risks of managing Covid-19 alongside returning all pupils and learners back to education for the start of the second term..
+We ask all parents and carers to work with us to balance the risks of managing Covid-19 alongside returning all pupils and learners back to education for the start of the second term:

 - If your child is unwell with Coronavirus symptoms (or someone else in the household has Coronavirus symptoms) or has been directed to self-isolate (e.g. through NHS track and trace), they must not come into school or college; - If your child develops Coronavirus symptoms or is unwell at school or college, you must collect them as soon as possible; - Pupils and learners who are of compulsory education age (aged 5 to 18 years) must attend their education settings during term-time and it's the legal duty of parents and carers to ensure they attend.
-This remains the case following the new national restrictions; - Where pupils/learners are not able to attend their setting, due to clinical and/or public health advice, the school or college will support their parents/carers to provide learning and support virtually; - Parents/carers should plan their holidays within school and college holidays and avoid absences during term time.
-In planning holidays, parents/carers are asked to note the Government's travel guidance on potential quarantine requirements for entering other countries and returning to the UK.
+In the most recent guidance there is some leeway being offered to parents around this.
+If you wish to keep your child/young person at home in the short term please contact your Head of School/College to discuss this; - Where pupils/learners are not able to attend their setting, due to clinical and/or public health advice, the school or college will support their parents/carers to provide learning and support virtually; - Parents/carers should plan their holidays within school and college holidays and avoid absences during term time.
+In planning holidays, parents/carers are asked to note the Government's travel quidance on potential quarantine requirements for entering other countries and returning to the UK.
 Your child or young person will not be able to attend school or college during a quarantine period.

 We recognise that this pandemic has turned the world upside down for many of our pupils/learners and families and routines and arrangements have been disrupted significantly which will have caused anxiety and distress.
-The new national restrictions may be causing further anxiety.
+Being in a Tier 4 area may be causing further anxiety.
 Our schools and college will listen to concerns and work in partnership with pupils/learners and their families to put in place strategies to support their education.